Rate this page:

-Custom UI provides a way to build the user interface of your app.
+Custom UI provides a means of building the user interface of an app from scratch.
+The Custom UI runs within an iframe, providing an isolated environment for the app's interface to be displayed.
 Using custom UI, you can define your own user interface using static resources, such as HTML, CSS, JavaScript, and images.
 The Forge platform hosts your static resources, enabling your app to display custom UI on Atlassian products.
 Custom UI apps inherit modern security features to ensure high trust between Atlassian, developers, and users.

 Custom UI is designed for complex use cases and increased developer flexibility.
 The UI kit is a more suitable option for simpler use cases.
 For more information on how to choose between custom UI and the UI kit, see User interface.